Certified Investment & Portfolio Manager (CIPM)

 These principles apply, for example, to managing corporate pension funds, bank-administered trusts, and other institutional funds.
 Students will learn how to establish appropriate investment objectives, develop optimal portfolio strategies, estimate risk-return tradeoffs, and evaluate investment performance.
 Many of the latest quantitative approaches are discussed.

-To be certified as CIPM student should take up a 4 hour exam at the designated examination centers.
-The exam would consist of 80 multiple choice questions.
+- To be certified as CIPM, student should take up a 1.5 hours exam at the designated examination centers.

 Module 1: Investment Analysis